OffByTwoDev/Destruct3D/README.md

 No knowledge of C# is needed to use the plugin or customise the basic behaviour.

+# Instructions

+- cntrl+shift+a -> destronoiNode
+- add a meshInstance & collisionshape like you would for any body
+- set the binary tree depth (recommend 8 for most cases)

+optional:
+- if you need your level to be reloadable, then set your meshInstance's Mesh -> LocalToScene = true (textures will appear black after reloading the scene if not)
+- if you want to use textures, set hasTexturedMaterial to true, and add a fragmentMaterial (to be applied to the fresh interior faces) and add a material to your meshInstance (to be used for the exterior faces)

 # Credits

 I am extremely thankful to seadaemon for the [Destronoi plugin](https://github.com/seadaemon/Destronoi), which this plugin was built off of.
 If Destronoi didn't exist this project would've taken significantly longer and I may never have made it.